My Life

-Bill Cook, a 32-year resident of Geneseo, New York, was born December 27, 1943 to Dr. William H. and Anna F. (Harmon) Cook in Indianapolis, Indiana.
+Bill Cook, a 45-year resident of Geneseo, New York, was born December 27, 1943 to Dr. William H. and Anna F. (Harmon) Cook in Indianapolis, Indiana.
 Bill’s dad (died 1990) was a podiatrist, World War II veteran, National Guard officer, and amateur actor.
-His mom (95 years old and living in Geneseo) was a homemaker and for several years served as his dad’s office manager.
+His mom (died in 2005 at age 97 in Geneseo) was a homemaker and for several years served as his dad’s office manager.
 When Bill was 7, the family moved into a 3-bedroom home in a housing development largely consisting of veterans of World War II.
 For six years, Bill sang in the boys’ choir at Trinity Episcopal Church.
 He was a good field, no hit first baseman in Little League, and occasionally pitched effectively since few kids were used to seeing lefties.
 Throughout Bill’s youth, he attended Indiana high school basketball tournaments and was present in 1954 at the Milan-Muncie Central game that was the basis of the movie “Hoosiers.”

 Bill made good friends in grade school, but he also spent a lot of time alone.
 He read and wrote on an old Underwood typewriter, fielded countless ground balls bounced off the carport wall, and rode many miles on his bike.